 4. What drink is best paired with caviar?

 Classic pairings include Champagne, sparkling wine, dry white wine, and chilled vodka.
-For non-alcoholic options, lightly sparkling water or cucumber-infused water works well to cleanse the palate.
+For non-alcoholic options, lightly sparkling mineral water works well to cleanse the palate.
+Explore all our varieties with the Caviar Tasting Set.